benjaminrall/numpy-ai-kit/README.md

-# Python AI
+# Numpy AI Kit

-PythonAI is an Artificial Intelligence library built from scratch using pure Python and Numpy.
+Numpy AI Kit is a complete artificial intelligence library built from scratch using pure Python and Numpy.

-The current documentation for the project can be accessed [here](https://github.com/benjaminrall/python-ai/wiki).
+The current documentation for the project can be accessed [here](https://github.com/benjaminrall/numpy-ai-kit/wiki).

 This README will be properly constructed when the project has a few more features to talk about.